Trader Joe’s Brings Its Goodies To New Harlem Store

 According to a spokesperson via PIX II, the new location of the Trader Joe’s chain is seeking to hire around 100 new crew members from the area and offers a plethora of different employee benefits.

-Not only does Harlem Trader Joe’s offer Leadership Training, Scholarship Programs, Disaster Recovery, and Employee Assistance Programs to its employees but the food donation program as a whole has been able to donate over 104 million pounds of food to those in need.
+Not only does Harlem Trader Joe’s offer leadership training, scholarship programs, disaster recovery, and employee assistance programs to its employees, but the food donation program has also been able to donate over 104 million pounds of food to those in need.

 A spokesperson for the Harlem location of Trader Joe’s said, “We’re honored and excited to be part of this community.
 We genuinely look forward to providing our customers with the best food and beverage values and a great customer experience.”

-The company intends to back up its values by donating 100% of all of its unsold products to different local profits and community-based organizations in the area.
+The company intends to back up its values by donating 100% of its unsold products to local profits and community-based organizations in the area.
 Through all of its locations, the company has donated more than $469 million worth of products to its extensive network of non-profit partners in the United States.
-The Harlem site will continued the company’s tradition of donations to the community, said the spokesperson.
+The spokesperson said the Harlem site will continue the company’s tradition of donations to the community.

-The Harlem Trader Joe’s is now open from 8 A.M. to 9 P.M. daily.
+The Harlem Trader Joe’s is open daily from 8 A.M. to 9 P.M.

 RELATED CONTENT: Wisconsin’s Only Black-Owned, Full-Scale Grocery Store Meets Community’s Needs